kingbootoshi/cypher-swarm/docs/agents.md

 };
 ```

-Then we bring it together in the agent class by extending BaseAgent:
+Then we bring it together in the agent class by extending BaseAgent with proper typing:
 ```typescript
 // src/ai/agents/TerminalAgent/TerminalAgent.ts
 import { BaseAgent } from '../BaseAgent';